israelabarca2005/Ethereum-SmartContracts/README.md

 ## Conclusion

 We were able to set up an environment and run a local blockchain through Truffle and Ganache.
-We also went over the basics of Solidity reviewing a smart contract anatomy, we compiled and deployed a contract on our Ethereum Ganache client node.
+We also went over the basics of Solidity reviewing a smart contract's anatomy, we compiled and deployed a contract on our Ethereum Ganache client node.
 With the Web3 Api we interacted with the blockchain, using commands like truffle console we also consumed the contract we deployed and executed a public method.
-As you can see it’s quite easy to implement a smart contract and test it with these tools available.
-Instead of having to synchronize a full node with a test net or a main net this can be a quick way to set yourself up and experiment with the blockchain ecosystem before going to the real deal.
+It’s quite easy to implement a smart contract and test it with these tools available, instead of having to synchronize a full node for a test net or a main net this can be a quick way to set yourself up and experiment with the blockchain ecosystem before getting to the real deal.